How to Split Bills Unevenly (Step-by-Step Guide + Calculator)

 An uneven expense calculator simplifies this by:

-This method is widely used in group expense tracking apps and ensures that everyone settles fairly and help settle expenses between friends.
+This method is widely used in group expense tracking apps and helps groups settle balances fairly.

 Common Mistakes When Splitting Expenses Unevenly